TingyaoLyu/SPYang1220.github.io/index.md

 Greetings!
 I'm Mingrui Zhang, a fourth year Ph.D. at the University of Washington [Information School].
 My advisor is Prof. [Jacob O. Wobbrock], who directs the [ACE Lab].

-My research interests are in Human-Computer Interaction, specifically text entry, input methods, and interaction techniques, where I seek better methods to make technology natural and seamless.
-At the same time, I'm applying machine learning techniques to make intelligent text entry methods.
+My research interests are in Human-Computer Interaction, specifically in inventing intelligent text entry methods that understand our intentions.
+Broadly speaking, I'm interested in improving and evaluating the technology that facilitates human communication process (e.g. smart speaker, auto correction/prediction), and making them accessible for people with different abilities.

 Before moving to Seattle, I was a student of Computer Science & Technology in Tsinghua University, China, where I worked as a researcher as well as in industry.
 Back then, [Dr. Chun Yu] opened the world of HCI to me.